Children’s Psychological Disorders (MSc)

 In addition to providing training in basic research, the course aims to integrate research perspectives from clinical and educational psychology.

-Typically, you will need to have a 2.1 in Psychology or Psychology-related subject, or a recognised equivalent qualification.
+Typically, you will need to have the equivalent of 65% overall in a UK degree in Psychology or a Psychology-related subject, or a recognised equivalent qualification.

 You will need to be able to handle scientific concepts, be numerate, and have excellent writing skills.
 A-levels in Biology, Chemistry, History, Mathematics, and English at grade A are desired.